shelleyolivia/learn-tutorials/solana/solana-streaming-protocol.md

 };
 ```

-In this we are making request on "/\<pubkey>" and then we dispatch the result.
-We have added the code in try and catch block to handle network errors.
+In this we requesting "/\<pubkey>" and then we dispatch the result.
+We have added the code in the try and catch block to handle network errors.

 ## Create Stream
 Now let's write the functions that will contain the instructions to our program.
-We will also create Schema for data Serialization.
+We will also create a Schema for data Serialization.

 ```js
 class CreateStreamInput {